bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 Note that the overlay is visual only.
 You **must** disable any interactive elements (buttons, links, etc.) when the overlay is showing, otherwise the obscured elements will still be reachable via keyboard navigation (i.e. still in the document tab sequence).
+It is also reccomended to add either the `aria-hidden="true"` or `arai-bus=y"true"` attribute to your obscured content when the overlay is visible.
+Just be carefull not to add `aria-hidden="true"` to the wrapper that contains the `<b-overlay>` component (when using `no-wrap`), as that would hide any interactive content in the `overlay` slot for screen reader users.

 If you are placing interactive content in the `overlay` slot, you should focus the content once the `'shown'` event has been emitted.